 An unemployment phone interview is sometimes necessary to determine whether a claimant is eligible for unemployment insurance (UI) after separating from a full- or part-time job.
 This process includes an unemployment interview with claimant, as well as a meeting with any of the applicant’s most recent employers.
 During an unemployment interview with a claimant, UI agencies gather information from the applicant to help them resolve any outstanding eligibility issues or unclear application information.
 For instance, a claimant unemployment interview may include questions about recent job refusals or the petitioner’s previous dates of employment.
 However, an unemployment interview with employer is also necessary to verify this information.
 After completing the employer unemployment interview, the State UI Agency will determine whether a working senior is eligible for benefits or not.
-However, a claimant may prepare for the unemployment insurance interview to increase his or her chances of receiving unemployment compensation.
-To learn more about the various questions asked during unemployment interview phone calls and in-person meetings, applicants can download our comprehensive guide.
+A claimant may prepare for the unemployment insurance interview to increase his or her chances of receiving unemployment compensation.
+To learn more about the various questions asked during unemployment interview phone calls and in-person meetings, you can download our helpful free guide.
 To learn more about how to pass the unemployment insurance interview, elderly applicants for UI benefits review the information below.

 Why is an unemployment phone interview necessary?